 The United States has fallen victim to a serious drug crisis and that drug crisis is meth addiction.
-Due to increased focus by the Drug Enforcement Agency and law enforcement, the numbers behind America’s meth addiction have lowered over the past ten years, but they are still staggering.
+Due to increased focus by the Drug Enforcement Agency and law enforcement and a better understanding of the signs and symptoms of a meth addiction, the numbers behind America’s meth addiction have lowered over the past ten years, but they are still staggering.

 How a user’s body processes methamphetamine is one of the reasons why this drug is so addictive.
 Once an addict uses meth, his or her brain releases dopamine, a neurotransmitter found in the human brain.
 Dopamine naturally increases when people engage in activities that derive pleasure, such as sexual activity or eating comfort food.
 The difference between the brain’s dopamine release when engaging in pleasurable activity and the brain’s dopamine release upon using meth is significant and the dopamine high from meth is twelve times greater.